 Falernum is a sweet rum liqueur flavored with bitter almond, ginger, limes, and perhaps cloves, vanilla, or allspice.
-It is made in the Caribbean and is used to flavor tropical style cocktails, or drunk alone on the rocks.
-It is often described as a "syrup" rather than a liqueur.
+It is made in the Caribbean and is used to flavor tropical-style cocktails, or drunk alone on the rocks.
+It is often described as a “syrup” rather than a liqueur.
 This is because there are nonalcoholic simple syrup versions that can be used to flavor drinks without the additional alcohol.

 Falernum originated in the 1700’s and became a popular mixer for tiki drinks during the 1930’s, found in drinks such as Mai tais, Zombies, and others.
 It is easy to make, although it can have a lot of ingredients, and bartenders who favor it often make their own.
 However, it can be purchased from liquor stores.

 A favorite brand is Velvet Falernum.
-Keep in mind, if you decide to make the homemade falernum recipe below, that your version will have more alcohol, as Velvet Falernum is only 11% alcohol, or 22 proof.
-Think of it as having around the same amount of alcohol as wine.
+Keep in mind, if you decide to make the homemade falernum recipe below, that your version will have more alcohol, as Velvet Falernum is only 11% alcohol or 22 proof.
+Think of it as having about the same amount of alcohol as wine.
 A homemade rum version will probably be 80 proof, or 40% alcohol by volume.
 Adjust the amount of alcohol in your drinks to compensate.

 Both Victor Bergeron, aka Trader Vic, and Don Beach aka Don the Beachcomber claim to have invented the Mai tai.
 Of the two versions, Trader Vic’s used Falernum, while Don Beach’s version used orgeat (pronounced or-zat), an almond flavored syrup.